 Click Find Surly to see which bars, restaurants, and liquor stores stock our beer near you.
 Or just visit our brewery.
 We make a hell of a lot of beer here, so it makes sense that we would have some in stock.

 Due to the unexpected circumstances of COVID-19 and how it has affected our business, we are pausing our SGAD donation programming for now.
 With a skeleton crew and adapting our business to constant change, we are unable to process the donation you requested at this time.
 Once we are back up and on our feet, we will start fulfilling donation requests.
 Hopefully we’ll be able to help you with your fundraising needs in the future.
 We apologize for any inconvenience this may cause.
 Thank you for understanding.

 It’s beer, so it’s almost always very vegan-friendly.
 We’d get in a lot of trouble if a bunch of McRibs fell in our mash tun.
 THE EXCEPTION: When a beer style calls for lactose (a milk stout, for example), we make very sure it’s clearly noted.

-While we do not have gluten-free beers, we make two gluten-reduced beers: Pils (a pilsner) and Hopshifter (an IPA).
-Both more than meet the standard for the gluten-free designation (less than 20 parts per million), but since we brew with real barley, not gluten-free grains, it has to be called gluten-reduced.
+While we do not have gluten-free beers, we occasionally make gluten-reduced beers, and note them as such on our beer menu.
+These beers more than meet the standard for the gluten-free designation (less than 20 parts per million), but since we brew with real barley, not gluten-free grains, it has to be called gluten-reduced.

 We're really, really good on this front.
 Thank you, though.